-Based in The Hague, the International Criminal Court (ICC) is the first permanent, international judicial body set up to try individuals for the crime of genocide, crimes against humanity, and war crimes.
+Based in The Hague, the International Criminal Court (ICC) is the first permanent, international judicial body set up to try individuals for the crime of genocide, crimes against humanity, war crimes, and the crime of aggression.
 The Court was established by the Rome Statute of the International Criminal Court, which was adopted on July 17, 1998.
 It came into force on July 1, 2002.
 The ICC is not to be confused with the International Court of Justice (ICJ), which was established as the primary judicial body of the United Nations to settle legal disputes between states and to provide advisory opinions on legal questions.
 Unlike the ICJ, the ICC is independent from the United Nations.

 Over 120 countries have passed legislation that recognizes the authority of the International Criminal Court.
 The ICC relies on these countries to enforce its arrest warrants because the Court does not have its own police force.

 The ICC is a court of last resort, which means that it can only hear cases when national courts are unable or unwilling to do so.
 This is called the complementarity principle.